mihalea/i3expo/README.md

 its UI in which you get an overview of the known state of your workspaces and can select another with the mouse or keyboard.

+This is based on the work of David Reis, found on [Gitlab](https://gitlab.com/d.reis/i3expo)

 Example output:
 ![Sample](img/ui.png)

-# Dependencies

-- Python 3
-- PyGame
-- i3ipc

 # Usage

-Compile the `prtscn.c` as follows:
+Compile `prtscn.c`  from `/usr/share/i3expo` as follows:

 `gcc -shared -O3 -Wall -fPIC -Wl,-soname,prtscn -o prtscn.so prtscn.c -lX11`

-Put the `prtscn.so` in the same directory as the Python script (or adjust the location in the code).

-Put `defaultconfig` into `$XDG_CONFIG_DIR/i3expo/config` and at the very least adjust the grid settings and the number of workspaces.
-These are the only mandatory options.
+A default config can be created by running the following command.

+`i3expo --copy-config`

 For the other options, `None` or invalid values will usually (when `ConfigParser` throws a `ValueError`) be interpreted as "use the default".
 Colors can be specified by using their PyGame names or in #fff or #ffffff hex.

-Run `i3expod.py`, preferably in a terminal in order to catch any errors in this pre-alpha state.

-Send `SIGUSR1` to `i3expod.py` to show the Expo UI, for example by adding a `bindsym` for `killall -s SIGUSR1 i3expod.py` to your i3 `config`.
+Send `SIGUSR1` to `i3expo` to show the Expo UI, for example by adding a `bindsym` for `killall -s SIGUSR1 i3expo` to your i3 `config`.
 Send `SIGHUP` to have the application reload its configuration.

-Navigate the UI with the mouse or with they keyboard using `hjkl`, the arrow keys, Return and Escape.
+Navigate the UI with the mouse or with they keyboard using the arrow keys, Return and Escape.

 # Limitations